The New Testament’s Main Talking Points

 Major Biblical Quotations

 “He that is without sin among you, let him first cast a stone at her.”Anyone who has never sinned, should cast the first stone condemning a sinner.
 This is where Jesus, with his divine grace, saves an adulterous woman from a mob.
 Twice in the linked Biblical passage, Christ bends over and writes in the sand.
 Who writes on the ground to compose their thinking?
 Who would channel God in such a manner?
 God is found in the sand?
 Did Christ do this for dramatic effect?
-Jesus was a bit of a showman?
+Was Jesus a bit of a showman?
 (A side note: if Jesus was actually without sin, he should have thrown the first stone.)

 “To every thing there is a season...
 A time to be born, and a time to die...
-A time to kill, and a time to heal...”From those words in Ecclesiastes, Chapter 3, comes the lyrics for the Sixties anthem by the Byrds, Turn, turn, turn.
+A time to kill, and a time to heal...”
+From those words in Ecclesiastes, Chapter 3, comes the lyrics for the Sixties anthem by the Byrds, Turn, turn, turn.
 The verses demonstrate that for every hatred shown by a few leaders, it is recompensed by the kindness of millions of other men and women.
 There are cycles to hostilities.
 The only qualm one might have with this Bible passage is the necessity for cycles, or seasons of hatred, that somehow murder on a national scale, or war, can be justified.
-With today’s advanced channels for dialog, and the wisdom of millennia, Mankind will learn enough to know that killing is only unbridled nihilism, that is, pure destruction, and that it helps no one.
+With today’s advanced channels for dialog, and the wisdom of millennium, Mankind will learn enough to know that killing is only unbridled nihilism, that is, pure destruction, and that it helps no one.

 The Power of Faith Psalms, Chapter 23: “The LORD is my shepherd; I shall not want ...
 I walk through the valley of the shadow of death, I will fear no evil: for thou art with me ...”
-This may be fine until you realize that you’re handing over your fate to the ether.
+This may be fine until you realize that you may be handing over your fate to the ether.
 Isn’t faith stronger when placed with yourself in concert with all Creation, the people surrounding you?
 As soon as you hand over your free will to the ether, you could lose control over your fate.
 Instead, join with all Creation, with the rest of humanity, and with the benevolence evident in Creation’s aggregate bonhomie, or goodwill.
-Don’t keep with what is above; but dwell on resouces beside us.
+Don’t keep with what is above; but dwell on resources beside us.

-Corinthians, Chapter 13“...And now abideth faith, hope, charity, these three; but the greatest of these is charity...”
+Corinthians, Chapter 13 “...And now abideth faith, hope, charity, these three; but the greatest of these is charity...”
 The first two concern your needs.
 The last, charity, concerns your kindness to the rest of this Earth at large, and how, or if, those needs are met.
 Charity is for others, faith and hope are for ourselves.

 Rejecting Materialism Priests take oaths of poverty, renounce creature comforts, and live with very little luxury.
 Because it is easier for a camel to go through the eye of a needle...
-We have all the material resources to make almost every last person on Earth happy and healthy, but our distribution system is plagued by greed.
+We have all the material resources to make almost every last person on Earth happy and healthy, but our distribution system is plagued by greed, and mis-apportionment.
 Someday we will coordinate the logistics of manufacture and distribution with the goal of satisfying World demand.
 World economics demands that everyone deserves anything they get, including absolute necessities.
 Either we make food, goods, medicine, and adequate housing, available to everyone, or we perpetuate suffering to perpetuity.

 Reciprocity when Judging Adversaries “Judge not, and ye shall not be judged: condemn not, and ye shall not be condemned: forgive, and ye shall be forgiven...”
 When you pump up your ego by knocking someone else, you lose a degree of your innocence — you become complicit in unwholesome spirituality.
 When you hate, you are denying yourself peace.
 Giving love fills our hearts with joy; denying others love, denies that same feeling to ourselves.

 ForgivenessForgive them, they know not what they do.
 They should have known better, yet so far you’ve been paying for their ignorance.
 One day there may be the possibility that they will finally see the light.
 Until then, we can try to let it go or forget their trespass.
+I would think that most are much more likely to forgive family, with strangers being those most difficult to forgive.

 to Top of Page